TehShrike/k/readme.md

 `k set board [board id]`  The board you want to interact with.
 You can get this from the dashboard, by mousing-over the right side of the list of boards, or you can just grab it from the url when you open up the board.

 `k set user [username]`  Your username.
 Case sensitive.
 This is used to filter down tasks so that you'll just see the ones that are assigned to you.
-If you want to see all jobs, set to "all".

 `k set columns [column names]`  A comma-separated list of column names from the board.
 Case sensitive.
 Only tasks in these columns will be displayed.
 If you want to try to fit all the columns in your terminal, set to "all".